boscoh/inmembrane/index.md

-## Getting it to Work

-#### What is _inmembrane_?
+## What is _inmembrane_?

-_inmembrane_ is a program to predict if a protein is likely to be surface-exposed in a bacterial cell.
-It is designed to be relatively easy to install, with several different options to help you run all external binaries on your system.
+_inmembrane_ is a program to predict if a set of proteins are likely to be surface-exposed in a bacterial cell based on their predicted subcellular localization and membrane topology.
+It is designed to be relatively easy to install, with options for running the analysis using web services and/or locally installed sequence analysis packages.

+_inmembrane_ runs on Linux, OS X and other Unix-based systems.
+It has been tested on Ubuntu Linux (11.04+) and Mac OS X (10.6+).
+It hasn't been tested on Windows, and is unlikely to run without changes.

+### Quickstart for the bold & impatient

+    $ sudo pip install inmembrane
+    $ inmembrane_scan --test
+    $ inmembrane_scan my_gram_pos_proteome.fasta

+<em>(Some tests may fail if you don't have various external binaries installed, but don't despair - the only external program **required** by is HMMER v3, everything else uses a web service in the default configuration)</em>

-#### How can we help you?
+### How can inmembrane help you?

 We envisage _inmembrane_ being of use in three ways:

-1. You want to do a quirk and dirty annotation of your proteome for cell-surface exposure in order to cross-check your experiment.
-Keep reading on this page.
+1. Quirk and dirty annotation of a proteome in order to cross-check your experiment (eg, gaining an overview of hits from a gram-positive bacterial cell-surface shaving experiment).

-2. You want to play around with different ways of cell localization assignment.
-Check out our parameterization guide.
+2. You want to tweak your own rule-based method for subcellular localization assignment from sequence.
+Check out our <a href="customization.html">parameterization guide</a>.

-3. You want to make your own bioinformatic work-flow, and would like to use _inmembrane_ as a useful Python starting point.
+3. You want to make your own protein sequence analysis work-flow, and would like to use _inmembrane_ as a useful Python starting point.
 Have a look at our programming model, paper, and API guide.

-#### Combining analyses into a workflow
+### Combining analyses into a workflow

-The cell-surface exposure algorithm is taken from the paper (Barinove et al. 2009.
-Proteomics 9:61-73).
-It is a straightforward case of a simple work-flow defined over a number of external binaries that do:
+The cell-surface exposure algorithm used by the _inmembrane_ 'gram-positive' protocol is based on the method described in <a href="http://dx.doi.org/10.1002/pmic.200800195">(Barinov et al. 2009.
+Proteomics 9:61-73)</a>.
+The workflow involves annotating the provided protein sequences using a number of external programs and/or web services providing:

-- transmembrane helix prediction,
+- transmembrane helix prediction (eg TMHMM)
-- lipoprotein prediction,
+- lipoprotein prediction (eg LipoP)
-- secretion signal prediction
+- secretion signal prediction (eg SignalP)
-- cell-wall binding motif prediction
+- cell-wall binding motif prediction (eg via HMMER)

-Although there exists several generic bioinformatic workflow packages, the deduction of cell-surface exposure from the results of these programs is a little more involved.
-Here, we have written this in a Python package, and in a manner that is extensible, and potentially repackageable for other bioinformatic analysis.

-#### Ease of use

-We have specifically chosen Python for the overall ease of use, and readability.
-Read our paper for more details.
-One of the most difficult aspects of installing a workflow like this is the installation of multiple external binaries.
-We have made a large effort to incorporate web-based modules, which in most cases, should significantly simplify the process of installation.

-#### How to install?

-Well, to install the program, you'll have to have install
+_inmembrane_ simplifies collating the output and presenting an overview which allows biologists to immediately gain insight into the likely localization and surface exposure of their bacterial proteome of interest.

+## Using _inmembrane_

+### Installation

+Installing and running _inmembrane_ requires:

- - Python: it should be on most systems, but if not, go to <http://www.python.org>
+ - Python: it should be on most modern systems, but if not, go to <http://www.python.org>
  - pip: <http://pypi.python.org/pypi/pip>
- - HMMER: this is the only bioinformatic software that definitely needs to be installed <http://hmmer.janelia.org/software>
+ - HMMER: this is the only sequence analysis software that is required to be locally installed <http://hmmer.janelia.org/software>

+On Debian/Ubuntu systems, you can install the minimal dependencies using:

+    $ sudo apt-get install python-pip hmmer

-Once these are installed on your system, you should be able to do this to install _inmembrane_:
+Once these are installed on your system, _inmembrane_ can be installed with:

-    >>> pip install inmembrane
+    $ sudo pip install inmembrane

-#### Running _inmembrane_
+### Running _inmembrane_

 Let's say you have all the protein sequences you want to analyze in a FASTA text file called `proteome.fasta`.

-Inmembrane can be run from the command line, assuming you have an internet connection, and all the web-sites _inmembrane_ relies on are up:
+_Inmembrane_ is run from the command line like:

-    >>> inmembrane_scan proteome.fasta
+    $ inmembrane_scan my_proteome.fasta

+Assuming the web services _inmembrane_ relies on are available, the analysis should complete within seconds or minutes.

-The results will be written to proteome.csv, which can be opened by Microsoft Excel.
+A summary is printed to the terminal, and the results will also be written to my_proteome.csv, which can be opened by a spreadsheet application such as Microsoft Excel.

+**Pro-tip:** _inmembrane_ also creates a directory (eg named 'my_proteome') containing output files from the individual external analyses, the original configuration file and the input FASTA file.
+If you run _inmembrane_ a second time on the same FASTA file, the results will be read from this directory rather than re-running each external analysis program.
+To re-run the analysis from scratch (with say, different parameters), you must remove the files in this directory.
+To re-run just part of the analysis you can remove individual files from the cache.

-#### Interpreting output
+### Interpreting the output

 It should look something like this: